JRBCH/spiffyplots/CONTRIBUTING.md

    Now you can make your changes locally.

+5. If necessary, implement new tests that address your new features.
-5. When you're done making changes, check that your changes pass `flake8` and the tests, including testing other Python versions with `tox`:
+When you're done making changes, check that your changes pass the tests:

-    `$ flake8 spiffyplots tests`

-    `$ python setup.py test or pytest`
+    `$ pytest`

-    `$ tox`

-   To get `flake8` and `tox`, just pip install them into your virtualenv requirements-dev.txt .

 6. Commit your changes and push your branch to GitHub::